Table of Contents

-What a snapshot does
+What does a snapshot do?

 How is this different than a backup?

 A backup is a complete copy of your data.
-So, if you have 5TB of data each copy will take up an additional 5TB of data.
-If you made a backup every 1 hour, then after just 10 hours, your backups would take 50TB of space.
+So, if you have 5TB of data each copy will take up an additional 5TB of space.
+If you make a backup every 1 hour, then after just 10 hours, your backups would take 50TB of space.
 For this reason, it is not common to save many versions of your backups and backups are not good for versioning.

 Snapshots are great for versioning because they are not backups and they can have many versions without taking up much space.
-A Snapshot only needs to save enough information to undo a change and that makes it take less space than a backup.
+A snapshot only needs to save enough information to undo a change and that makes it take less space than a backup.

-How do QNAP’s block level snapshots work?
+How do QNAP’s block-level snapshots work?